Oliver-Binns/Website/Content/posts/vision-pro.md

 Apple have always been great at designing hardware, so it didn’t surprise me that the Vision Pro is an incredibly impressive and visually stunning device.

-I only tested with the [...name] strap but it seemed comfortable for an hour or so of continuous use, which is all you will get from the battery.
+I only tested with the [Solo Knit Band](https://www.apple.com/shop/product/MT073LL/A/apple-vision-pro-solo-knit-band-m) but it seemed comfortable for an hour or two of continuous use, which is all you will get from the battery.
 The battery life easily gave me two hours which was plenty for my workflow at home while developing apps, especially since I was often sat and able to remain close to power – you can use and charge simulaneously.
 The only time I ran low was when demoing to other colleagues in the office – a continuously growing queue once the word got out – but if this is a problem for you, it's detachable so you can always buy extra ones to swap out.